phenikstay/openai-telegram-bot/README.md

 - `requirements.txt`: List of dependencies.

 ## Contribution and Support

 If you find any bugs or have suggestions for improvement, feel free to create an issue or submit a pull request in this repository.

-## License
-This project is licensed under the MIT License.